Our Urban Air Mobility Concept

 Latin America First

-Varon Vehicles Corporation is leading a UAM ecosystem in Latin America targeted towards implementation, starting in Colombia.
-Cooperation is underway with the Colombian Government, the Colombian Aeronautics Authorities and other stakeholders for the implementaiton of the first Infrastructure Network in a chosen location.
+Varon Vehicles is leading its ecosystem of global partners and collaborators towards implementation in Latin America, starting in Colombia.
+Cooperation is underway with the Colombian Government, the Colombian Civil Aviation Authority and other local and global stakeholdersers for the implementation of a first Infrastructure Network in a chosen Colombian city.

-The Latin American region offers a series of advantages to undertake the learning curve of novel UAM faster and at less cost, which has shown to be of much interest for global UAM stakeholders which have joined our ecosystem for close collaboration.
+The Latin American region offers a series of advantages to undertake the learning curve of the nascent UAM industry simpler, faster and at less cost, which has shown to be of much interest to global UAM stakeholders which have joined our ecosystem for close collaboration.

-Varon Vehicles is not developing air vehicles, the company establishes partnerships with global electric vertical take-off and landing (eVTOL) air vehicle manufacturers to provide its vehicle fleets.
-Nevertheless, the company developed its V200 and V210 air vehicle concept models to study the requirements of Urban Air Mobility and air vehicle performance needs for the Latin American region.
-This allowed knowhow acquisition on subjects related to specific needs from the air vehicle fleets and their operation, as well as matters related to city integration, vertiport design and community acceptance.
-This allowed for subsequent work with global partners such as air vehicle manufacturers, vertiport developers, airspace integration systems providers, government regulators and urban planners, on the definition of scopes of work for implementation.
+Varon Vehicles is not developing Air Vehicles.
+The company establishes partnerships with global electric and hybrid electric vertical take-off and landing (eVTOL) Air Vehicle manufacturers to provide its vehicle fleets.
+Nevertheless, the company developed its V200 and V210 Air Vehicle concept models to study the requirements of Urban Air Mobility, its Air Vehicle performance needs, to develop its Airspace Integration Architecture and the design of its Vertiports, for the Latin American region.
+The continued operation of these models has allowed knowhow acquisition on subjects related to specific needs from the air vehicle fleets and their operation, as well as matters related to city integration of the Infrastructure Networks, Vertiports operational design and community acceptance factors like onboard ride quality.
+The company continuously operates and learns from its Air Vehicle models.

-Initial designs have been made together with the Colombian aeronautics authorities for the air vehicles traffic orchestration arrangement of virtual lanes within airspace volumes linking vertiports to ensure maximum throughput and separation.
-Prototype layouts have been simulated live with unmanned drones to demonstrate proper traffic orchestration.
-The concept of Urban Geodesic has been further developed by drafting the first routes over cities of Colombia and their surroundings where vertiport locations seem obvious according to mobility demand studies.
+Developments of our Airspace Integration Architecture are currently being made in conjunction with the Colombian Civil Aviation Authority.
+This will be the mechanism through which our Air Vehicles traffic will be orchestrated, in an arrangement of virtual lanes within permanently reserved airspace volumes linking our Vertiports, to ensure maximum throughput while guaranteeing required separation, safety, and management of off-nominal situations.
+Prototype layouts have been simulated live with unmanned drones, together with partner UTM providing companies and the Colombian Civil Aviation Authority, to demonstrate proper traffic orchestration, proper Air Vehicle conformity and response to departures from the assigned virtual lanes.
+The concept of Urban Geodesics has been further developed by drafting the first routes over cities and suburbs of Colombia using candidate Vertiport locations according to mobility demand studies.